Learning Outcomes Assessment

 Learning Outcomes for individual RLL Courses that satisfy the College's Core Curriculum "Cultural Diversity" Requirement:

-In addition to mastering the skills and knowledge expected of students who complete a RLL Core Literature course (see above), students enrolled in RLL Cultural Diversity courses will be expected, as the end of the course, to demonstrate:
+Students enrolled in RLL Cultural Diversity courses will be expected, at the end of the course, to demonstrate:

 - that they can see human experience from the point of view of others who encounter and interpret the world in significantly different ways.